 After months of great expectations and hype from both excited fans and media, Salman Khan's Jai Ho surfaced.
 Jai Ho, a remake of AR Murugaddos's Telugu flick Stalin that featured Mega Star Chiranjeevi, is a highly thrilling action film, targeted mainly at Salman Khan fans.
-In a Salman Khan movie that is created just to become Rs 200 crore earning Blockbuster, you can see a lot of mega plot holes which you should ignore if you want to enjoy it.
+In a Salman Khan movie that is created just to become a Rs 200 crore earning Blockbuster, you can see a lot of mega plot holes which you should ignore if you want to enjoy it.
 When you are going to watch Jai Ho, you are not going with a mindset of watching a Fellini or Bergman film.
 This is a superstar commercial film, catered for a particular set of audience and when taken in that context, the movie is good in its own way.

-Jai Ho is a treat for action movie fans as it has a lot of innovative and powerful stunt scenes in it.
-Even though film begins with cliche scenes and songs, somewhere in the middle, it starts catching the threshold it desperately needed.
+Jai Ho is a treat for action movie fans, as it has a lot of innovative and powerful stunt scenes in it.
+Even though the film begins with cliche scenes and songs, somewhere in the middle, it starts catching the threshold it desperately needed.
 If you have anything to look for in Jai Ho, it is the scenes that lead Salman to punch the villains.
 Sohail Khan, surprisingly, has managed to get all the actors to present their best for all emotional scenes.

 The technical department of this film has done a commendable job.
 National Award winner Sabu Cyril served as the art director for this movie, while highly acclaimed cinematographer Santhosh Thundiyil handled the camera.
-Even though the songs are not that impressive, movie has all the potential to become a Blockbuster.
+Even though the songs are not that impressive, the movie has all the potential to become a blockbuster.